If you squint, you can just about see final victory!

 the tank crews), it proved a fearsome opponent.
 Almost as famous, and produced in much larger numbers, was the Pz V Panther medium tank which featured thick, sloped armour, excellent firepower, good mobility and is widely viewed as the best all round tank of the war.
 However, the late war tanks suffered from rushed development and were never as reliable in service as their American and Russian opponents.
 In addition, their high quality and over-engineering meant that Panthers and Tigers were incredibly outnumbered by Shermans and T-34s, which the Americans and Russians could crank out in vast numbers very quickly.
 Another factor that limited their effectiveness was Allied air superiority.
 Tigers and Panthers could not risk staying in the open too long for fear of being strafed by Allied planes.
 By the end of the war, both the Americans and Soviets had developed tanks that were even better than the Panther, but mostly held back on deploying them in large numbers in favor of continuing the mass production of the Sherman and T-34.

-Before the war ended, the Germans had begun development, at Speer's prodding, of the "Entwicklung" - "Evolution" - series of armored vehicles.
+In late 1942, the Germans had begun development of the "Entwicklung" - "Evolution" - series of armored vehicles.
 This was intended to bring standardization of production; rather than have various designs competing for the same role, there would be a standard chassis for each weight class, starting with the light E-5 (intended to be used as scout tanks, light tank destroyers, and an APC) and ending with the E-100 (intended to be a super-heavy tank armed with an 128mm gun and turret from the infamous Maus

-protype).
-The "Entwicklung" series could have proved an antidote to Germany's terrible supply problems, but the war ended before most had even reached the prototype stage.
+).
+Planned to use standardized parts across the whole series, the "Entwicklungen" could have proved an antidote to Germany's terrible supply problems, but the war ended before most had even left the drawing board.
+A trackless chassis for the E-100 prototype was captured by the British in 1945 and scrapped after testing.

 Despite the great fame of the "big cats", the most successful German armored vehicle of the war, both in terms of kills and design, was the Sturmgeschütz